 The steps below are the sine qua non of a well-functioning hotel marketing strategy regardless of the specific features of your hotel.

 Improve Your Value Proposition

 A value proposition refers to the value your business promises its customers.
 It is arguably the most critical aspect of a marketing strategy as it tells your audience why they should choose your service.
 You can’t be sloppy with this.

-When you are creating a hotel website, updating your OTA profiles, or buying ads, you need to be efficient with the message you are attempting to convey.
+When creating a hotel website, updating your OTA profiles, or buying ads, you need to be efficient with the marketing message you are attempting to convey.
 First of all, your proposition must be easy to understand.
 You should deliver your message in a way that everybody will get.

-- Tell the customers the specific experiences and results they will get if they happen to choose your hotel.
+- Tell the customers the specific experiences and results they will get if they choose your hotel.

 - Understand what they need and desire.

 - Recognize what you do best and what your competitors don’t have.